vensah-dev/vensah-dev.github.io/README.md

 This website is still under development.

+## Landing page
+When and if the site gets big enough there will be a landing page with the latest years about and latest or best projects and some competencies on display.
+Will only make this page if the website is large enough or if it feels necessary.

 ## About Page
 This will be the landing page for now and the aim is to let vistors get a crash course on who am I and my skills and programming journey through a scrollable timeline and some image cards and possibly some of my projects